DrItanium/maya_pico/README.md

 - Hide CLIPS API changes to the rest of our code
 - Make it possible to have C-style include directives
 - Expose features of boost to CLIPS
+- Do not need to constantly update userfunctions.c to add new functionality
+- Simplify per environment customization